andrewjfei/andrewjfei-website/README.md

 <a name="getting-started"></a>
 ## Getting Started

-### Downloading the Repository
+### Cloning the Repository

+Make sure you have `git` installed.
+For more information visit https://git-scm.com/ for more information.

+Open up terminal on your local device.
+Navigate to a directory where you want the repository to be cloned to, by using the `cd` command.
+Run `git clone https://github.com/andrewjfei/andrewjfei-website.git` to clone this repository to your desired destination.

 ### Running Locally

+Once you have cloned the repository, change directory into the cloned repository by running `cd andrewjfei-website`.
+Then run `ng serve` to start up a development server.
+Open up a browser and then navigate to `http://localhost:4200/`, the app should be loaded.

-Navigate to the project directory.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+**The app will automatically reload if you change any of the source files.**

 <a name="functionality"></a>
 ## Functionality